Sync Besu

 Besu supports two node types, commonly referred to as full nodes and archive nodes.

-Full nodes have the current state of the blockchain.
-They can't serve the network with all data requests (for example, the balance of an account at an old block).
-Full nodes can guarantee the latest state for the blockchain (and some older states, but not all).
-You can check current balances, sign and send transactions, and look at current dapp data.
+Full nodes can guarantee the latest state of the blockchain (and some older states).
+However, they can't serve the network with all data requests (for example, the balance of an account at an old block).

-Archive nodes also store the intermediary state of every account and contract for every block since the genesis block.
-Archive nodes can do everything full nodes do, and they can access historical state data.
-Archive nodes require more disk space than full nodes.
+Archive nodes can do everything full nodes do, and they can also access historical state data.
+This means that archive nodes require more disk space than full nodes.

 Besu must connect with other peers to sync with the network.
 If your node is having trouble peering, try troubleshooting peering.